-Construction of 7no. cottages
+Construction of 2no. dwellings

-The final aspect of the proposed development would involve the construction of a terrace of 7no. new dwellings (referred to as "workers cottages") on an area of land to the south east of the derelict lodge building.
+The final aspect of the proposed development would involve the construction 2no. new detached dwellings on an area of land to the south-east of the derelict lodge building.
 The dwellings would run parallel with but would be set back from the reinstated original driveway to the Manor with proposed tree planting along the route of the driveway providing an element of physical and visual separation.
-The dwellings would take the form of a terrace of two-storey dwellings of brick and slate construction that would be accessed from a separate new entrance off Station Road and which would face north onto an internal access road and a row of detached garages that would serve each dwelling.
-The cottages would have a typically English vernacular style with painted timber windows and deep overhangs.
-At their rears each dwelling would benefit from long private gardens enclosed by brick walls that would extend towards the southern boundary of the site.
+The dwellings would replicate the architectural language of the original lodge building and would take the form of two-storey dwellings of brick construction under a pantile roof with attached single storey triple garages.
+The dwellings would both be accessed from a separate new entrance off Station Road and they would face north onto their internal access road.
+At their rears each dwelling would benefit from private gardens enclosed by brick walls that would extend towards the southern boundary of the site.

 - 4.2 The application has been presented by the Applicant on the basis that it would deliver significant heritage restoration benefits through the proposed renovation of the derelict lodge building; reinstatement of the original entrance and driveway to the listed Manor; return of the existing modern driveway back into part of the original parkland landscape; restoration of the bridge over the Gaddesby Brook on the main approach to the house; and resurfacing of the driveway and hardstanding area around the Manor itself. - 4.3 The Applicant has stated that all of these proposals in combination would help to restore the Manor back to its original glory but that the cost of these works require a substantial amount of funding.
-The proposed development, in terms of the value created by the proposed row of new cottages, would make a significant contribution towards those costs.
+The proposed development, in terms of the value created by the proposed new dwellings, would make a significant contribution towards those costs.